 - Keep an open mind – Remember that most items can be easily painted so color doesn’t always matter.
 Think outside the box for things you can repurpose.

-30 Home Decor Items You Should Always Buy While Thrift Shopping:
+30 Best Home Decor Items to Buy at Thrift Stores

 2. Light Fixtures